solowon27/Portfolio/README.md

 - `index.html`: The main HTML file that contains the structure of the website.
 - `style3.css`: The stylesheet that controls the presentation of the HTML elements.
 - `Assets`: The directory that contains the image assets used in the website.
+- inside the assets folder there are 2 screenrecording videos that show the different layout of the website on different screen sizes.

 ## How to use